kletobias/p2022/_projects/the-math-behind-br-stepping-the-weights.md

 **Stochastic Gradient Descent in detail.**

-In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics, that this optimization algorithm is derived of.
+In this article we highlight a key concept in the Stochastic Gradient Descent and explore the basics that this optimization algorithm is derived of.
 These terms and concepts are covered in this article, among others.

 1. The components of a univariate linear function (a straight line).